Jonh-Nash/city-information-assistant/README.md

 This application (Web API) is deployed to [https://city-information-assistant-production.up.railway.app](https://city-information-assistant-production.up.railway.app).

+If you want to use this application with frontend, please set `API_BASE_URL` to `https://city-information-assistant-production.up.railway.app` in `.env.local` and run `npm run dev` in `/mock` directory.

 ## Overview

 City Information Assistant is an AI agent system that provides the following capabilities: